Accreditation of Early Learning and Care Services

 Following a Status Verification Visit, the observations and evidence collected will be evaluated and scored.

-The Status Verification visit requires a minimum score of 80 percent.
-If a program achieves a minimum score of 80 percent, their accreditation term and annual accreditation date will remain the same.
+The Status Verification visit requires a minimum score to pass.
+If a program achieves the minimum score, their accreditation term and annual accreditation date will remain the same.

 The program will receive a letter from the accreditation agency indicating the outcome of the Status Verification Visit.